 India's National Register of Citizens (NRC), established in 1951, has not been updated despite a 2013 Supreme Court order compelling the federal and Assam governments to begin an update process.
-In mid-2018, the BJP-led Assam government published an NRC draft that was criticized for seeking to oust the Bengali immigrant population from Assam.
+In 2018, the BJP-led Assam government published an NRC draft that was criticized for seeking to oust the ethnic Bengali immigrant population from Assam.
 Facing an August 2019 deadline, all of Assam's roughly 33 million residents had to prove through documentation that they or their ancestors were Indian citizens before March 25, 1971, when Bangladesh gained independence from Pakistan and large numbers of Bengalis illegally crossed into India.
-The final citizenship list, published on the last day of August, omitted about 1.9 million residents, more than 5% of the state's population.
-Nearly all of those omitted reportedly are ethnic Bengalis, and nearly half are Muslims.
-They have until December 31, 2019, to appeal to quasi-judicial "Foreigner Tribunals" and may be relegated to newly-built detention camps.
+The final citizenship list omitted nearly two million residents, more than 5% of the state's population.
+Nearly all of those omitted reportedly are ethnic Bengalis, and almost half are Muslims.
+These persons have been required to appeal to quasi-judicial "Foreigner Tribunals" and risk being stripped of their citizenship.
+To date, none have been deported.

-The U.N., USCIRF, and independent human rights groups have expressed concerns about the NRC.
-The New Delhi government maintains that the NRC update is a fair and non-discriminatory process driven by the Supreme Court that does not impose a religious test or render any persons "stateless."
-Home Minister Shah repeatedly has stated that a nationwide NRC law will follow implementation of the CAA and require all of India's current residents to prove eligibility for citizenship.
-The CAA and NRC are seen as closely linked, as the former is said to help protect non-Muslims who are excluded from the latter.
-Critics contend that only members of "approved" religions will be protected by CAA provisions, while others will have little recourse, thus forwarding the alleged Modi-BJP project to undermine India's secular ethos.
+Many independent human rights organizations have expressed concerns about the NRC.
+A group of U.N. experts warned that the NRC process "may exacerbate the xenophobic climate [in India] while fueling religious intolerance and discrimination in the country."
+The New Delhi government, which has yet to implement the law nationally, maintains that the NRC update is a fair and nondiscriminatory process driven by the Supreme Court that does not impose a religious test or render any persons "stateless."
+Home Minister Shah repeatedly has stated that a nationwide NRC law will follow implementation of the CAA.
+Observers see the CAA and NRC as closely linked, with the former said to help protect non-Muslims excluded from the latter.
+Critics contend that the CAA is designed to protect only members of "approved" religions while others will have little recourse, thus forwarding alleged Modi-BJP efforts to undermine India's secular ethos and establish what one senior observer calls "an ethnic democracy that equates the majoritarian community with the nation and relegates Muslims and Christians to second-class citizens who are harassed by vigilante groups."